 Service, Product Or App?

 What if you’re selling a service rather than a product?
 Or you’re promoting an app?
-You could shoot people using your app or service but that isn’t really showing the audience the true value of what you’re selling.
+You could shoot people using your app or service.
+However, that isn’t really showing the audience the true value of what you’re selling.
 The true value is conceptual.
-A service or a software is likely to have a unique selling point that is not physically tangible or aesthetically brilliant to represent with live action footage.
+A service or a software is likely to have a unique selling point.
+That is not physically tangible or aesthetically brilliant to represent with live action footage.
 It’s promoting saved time or a feeling or an interconnectivity.
 Using animation allows us to tell these stories and evoke these feelings in a very clear and very impressive way.
 From basic shapes simply and cleanly representing a process to vast intricate universes embodying a feeling.
 With a strong script and a great animation team, anything can be represented by anything.
 Animation is certainly the limitless creative hub of video production.

 It’s a captivating enhancement of any video production to be able to use animation and VFX (visual effects) in commercials that are promoting physical products.
 We’re always selling a feeling or a concept.